 If you would like to send your Upper School student mail or a care package while he/she is at camp, you are welcome to do so.
 Culver recommends sending letters, books, pictures, magazines, or other non-food items.
-Post office box numbers will be available at registration.
-The address to send things to your camper is as follows:
+The mailing address is as follows:

 Upper School Student’s Name

 Unit Name and # if applicable (I.e., Naval 1, Deck 2, etc.)

 Your child's unit assignment will be provided at registration.
 Returning Upper School students are placed in the same unit as previous summers.

 Note: Boys Units are Naval (1, 2, 3, 4, 5, Band), Troop or Aviation, Girls are in Decks (1 through 7)

 Landline phones are available for students to use in the hallways and common area lounges of their dorm/barrack.
 Students can make outgoing calls during their free time.
 Calls within the United States and Canada are free; however, calling cards are available for purchase in the Campus Bookstore for calls to other countries.